-This week marks four months since our family of four left New Zealand to travel around the world and the one question that always crops up in conversation is the one question that always arises when we tell people about our trip is, “How much does it cost to travel the world?”. (more…)
+This week marks four months since our family of four left New Zealand to travel around the world.
+The question that always arises when we tell people about our trip is, “How much does it cost to travel the world?”. (more…)

 You are in Alleppey in Kerala.
-Home of the well-advertized houseboat.
-You are maybe thinking of booking a houseboat or some other mode of transport to see the Kerela backwaters.
-But you want your experience to be unique.
+You are no doubt thinking of booking a houseboat or some other mode of transport to see the Kerela backwaters, but you want your experience to be unique.
 You don’t want to be ripped off.
 You don’t want to feel like just another tourist. (more…)